Biography

 Dariusz Stramski is a professor of oceanography in the Marine Physical Laboratory division at Scripps Institution of Oceanography, University of California San Diego.
 He founded the Ocean Optics Research Lab at Scripps in 1997 (see Links).

-Stramski is the recipient of the Maurycy Rudzki Prize from the Polish Academy of Sciences for studies of light fluctuations in the sea, Antarctica Service Medal presented by the National Science Foundation, the US Coast Guard Arctic Service Medal, and the NASA Group Achievement Award for the outstanding accomplishments by the Impacts of Climate Change on the Ecosystems and Chemistry of the Arctic Pacific Environment (ICESCAPE) Team.
-He also received French Government and UNESCO Fellowships to conduct his postdoctoral research in France.
-In 2014 he was elected a Distinguished Fellow of the Kosciuszko Foundation Collegium of Eminent Scientists, which honors eminent scientists of Polish origin and ancestry for outstanding scientific achievements.
-In 2017 he was elected a Foreign Member of the Polish Academy of Sciences.
-He is a member of the NASA MODIS/VIIRS Science Team and NASA PACE (Plankton, Aerosol, Cloud, ocean Ecosystem) Science and Applications Team.
-Example professional activities include service as Associate Editor of Limnology and Oceanography, Editorial Board Member of Oceanology, Guest Editor of the special issue “Outstanding Topics in Ocean Optics” in Applied Sciences published in 2018, and numerous national and international expert panels and working groups.
-He has been a Principal Investigator or Co-Investigator for over 50 research projects and participated in numerous oceanographic expeditions on research vessels from the US, Poland, France, Germany, and Russia (former Soviet Union).
-He is the author/coauthor of more than 120 scientific papers in peer-reviewed journals.
+Stramski has been a member of the NASA MODIS/VIIRS Science Team and NASA PACE (Plankton, Aerosol, Cloud, ocean Ecosystem) Science and Applications Team.
+Example professional activities also include teaching at IOCCG Summer Lecture Series “Frontiers in Ocean Optics and Ocean Colour Science”, service as Associate Editor of Limnology and Oceanography, Editorial Board Member of Oceanology, Guest Editor of “Outstanding Topics in Ocean Optics” published in Applied Sciences in 2018, and numerous national and international expert panels and working groups.
+He has been a Principal Investigator or Co-Investigator for over 50 research projects and participated in numerous oceanographic expeditions on research vessels from the US, Poland, France, Germany, and Russia.
+His publications include more than 120 scientific papers in peer-reviewed journals.